isomerpages/moe-deyisec/_departments/Humanities.md

 <td rowspan="1" colspan="1">
 <p><strong>Fieldwork on Tourism at Kampong Glam (for Sec 3 Pure Geography students)</strong>
 <br>Extended Fieldwork is a crucial component in the geography syllabus.
 Students
+will learn how to conduct research on the topic of Tourism.</p>
+<p></p>
-will learn how to conduct research on the topic of Tourism.
-This learning journey will provide students with an authentic experience of carrying out the geographical fieldwork methods with tourists in Kampong Glam.</p>
+<p>This learning journey will provide students with an authentic experience
+of carrying out the geographical fieldwork methods with tourists in Kampong Glam.</p>
 </td>
 </tr>
 <tr>